uvaai/ml1/40 week4/40 AlphaGo/content.md

 very clear goal (win the game).
 However, finding a strategy with which you can win, is usually much harder.
-The classic example here is the game of chess, which was "solved" in 1997 when the computer *Deep Blue* beat Garry Kasparov, who was at that time was ranked the best player in the world.
+The classic example here is the game of chess, which was "solved" in 1997 when the computer *Deep Blue* beat Garry Kasparov, who at that time was ranked the best player in the world.
 Most of the victory of *Deep Blue* is usually attributed to the increases in computational power at the time, and not the algorithm that *Deep Blue* was running, which was relatively simple.
-This a recurring problem in AI of course; once a problem is solved, then we can understand the solution and say this solution wasn't actually intelligent.
+This is a recurring problem in AI of course; once a problem is solved, then we can understand the solution and say this solution wasn't actually intelligent.

 In order to avoid this type of *computational horsepower* solution, the next big challenge became the game of Go.
 Go is a much harder game to solve in a